 When you use Databricks as a data source with Power BI, you can bring the advantages of Databricks performance and technology beyond data scientists and data engineers to all business users.

-Paste the Server Hostname and HTTP Path you retrieved in Step 1.
+Get the Server Hostname and HTTP Path.

 Select your Data Connectivity mode.
 For information about the difference between Import and DirectQuery, see Use DirectQuery in Power BI Desktop.

 Personal Access Token: Enter your Databricks personal access token from the Requirements.

 Select the Databricks data to query from the Power BI Navigator.